MeRichard123/GitMerged/README.md

 # GitMerged

-This is a tinder App for Developers build for Django.
+This is a tinder App for Developers build with Django.

 This Idea came from the [RTC Project Ideas Repo](https://github.com/RealToughCandy/project-ideas-for-web-developers)